 - You fill out a survey or quiz we send you,

 - You apply for a paid or volunteering role with us.

 The information we collect may include, among other details, your name, address, email address, preferred phone number, your involvement in Climate Bonds Initiative campaigns or activities.

 If you make a donation, we will collect the details necessary to process this payment e.g. bank account details to set up a Direct Debit and ask for consent to use your contact details to send you updates on our campaigns and occasional appeals.

-We do not store credit or debit card details and when making an online donation your payment details are processed by a third-party secure server payment gateway provided by PayPal.
+We do not store credit or debit card details, nor do we share financial details with third-parties.
+When making an online donation or purchase your payment details are processed by a third-party secure server payment gateway provided by PayPal.

 We will not collect sensitive personal information unless there is a clear reason as to why we need it.
 We will only collect this with your consent, and we will give clear notices so that you know why we need this data and how long we will keep it for.

 We might use profiling or screening methods to ensure that communications are relevant to you and we do this by using data that you provide us with, data from publicly available sources, and data that is processed automatically through the systems we use (for example, whether you have previously opened emails from us).